 Combining sensor data with other features to create a cohesive data quality and review system

-With an idea of what a good and bad sensor statistic value is using your devices on a project, you can start designing controls that make use of this data.
-For example, you can combine this sensor data with SurveyCTO’s automated quality checks, which are statistical checks that establish thresholds for flagging outlying submissions for review.
-A very popular check amongst our users is to flag surveys that have very short durations compared to the sample as a whole.
+You do not only have to use outlier checks with sensor statistics as in the guide though.
+For example, a popular check amongst our users is to flag surveys that have very short durations compared to the sample as a whole.
 Now, you can do the same with sensor statistic data.
 Using the household interview example from above, let’s say that during a pilot survey mean light readings fell between 50 and 250 lux.
-So you might decide to flag records where the lux value is greater than 500, just to allow for some variation (keeping in mind that an overcast day is about 1000 and full sunlight can be 10,000+).
+So you might decide to flag submissions for assessment in the review workflow where the lux value is greater than 500, just to allow for some variation (keeping in mind that an overcast day is about 1000 lux and full sunlight can be 10,000+ lux).
+As in the above guide, you could create a quality check that automatically flags submissions with a lux light level above 500 for review.

 Over time, we aim to use machine learning technology to automate even more of the quality control review that users do, and sensor data is critical to that effort (though it still some time away).
 If you’re excited about sensor data and have experiences to share, we would love to hear from you, so do get in touch!
 You can help make sensor meta-data as useful as possible for all SurveyCTO users.